BoE's Miles says "bizarre" to say forward guidance has failed

 Much British media coverage and analyst comment has focused on the central bank's forecast that unemployment will take at least three years to drop to 7 percent - a timescale markets see as far too long.

-Miles also reiterated the BoE's long-standing plan to raise interest rates before starting to sell its 375 billion pounds of government bonds when the time comes to tighten monetary policy.
+Miles also reiterated the BoE's long-standing plan to raise interest rates before starting to sell its 375 billion pounds ($593 billion) of government bonds when the time comes to tighten monetary policy.

 (Reporting by David Milliken, writing by William Schomberg; Editing by Ruth Pitchford)